Jomigi/Cone_angle_artifact_reduction/README.md

 ```

 ## License
-The code is licensed under the XXX license - see the LICENSE.md file for details.
+The code is licensed under the MIT license - see the LICENSE.md file for more details.